Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q I am still unable to identify any controllers after taking all efforts to identify controllers who may have significant interest and significant control over the entity.
 How should I update my RORC?

-A: Companies, foreign companies and Limited Liability Partnerships (LLPs) which were unable to identify a registrable controller who has a significant interest in or significant control, are required to identify individuals with executive control as their registrable controller(s).
-For companies and foreign companies, directors with executive control and the Chief Executive Officer must be identified as its registrable controller(s).
-For LLPs, partners with executive control must be identified as its registrable controller(s).
+A: Companies, foreign companies and LLPs which are unable to identify a registrable controller who has significant interest in or significant control over the entity are required to identify individuals with executive control as their registrable controller(s).
+For companies and foreign companies, directors with executive control and the Chief Executive Officer must be identified as their registrable controller(s).
+For LLPs, partners with executive control must be identified as their registrable controller(s).

 To update ACRA, please do so using the e-Service “Update Register of Registrable Controllers” as follows:

-Companies are encouraged to retain all documentation that they have taken reasonable steps in identifying the controllers, as the entity will need to demonstrate to ACRA, that they have taken reasonable steps in identifying the controllers, if requested.
+Companies, foreign companies and LLPs are encouraged to retain all documentation that they have taken reasonable steps in identifying the controllers, as they will need to demonstrate to ACRA that they have taken reasonable steps in identifying the controllers, if requested.

 Q Can someone else other than the controller provide a confirmation to the notice sent to them?

-A: Yes, the particulars of the controller can be confirmed by a RFA acting on behalf of the controller, or by the controller himself/herself.
+A: Yes, the particulars of the controller can be confirmed by a Corporate Service Provider acting on behalf of the controller, or by the controller himself / herself.
 Please refer to the ACRA-issued Guidance for more details.

 Q Can ACRA identify who is my controller for me?

-A: ACRA will not be able to identify the controllers on your behalf.
-Please refer to the ACRA-issued Guidance for more details on how to identify the controllers.
+A: ACRA will not be able to identify the controller on your behalf.
+Please refer to the ACRA-issued Guidance for more details on how to identify the controller.

 Penalties and Fees

-Q Is there any fee payable to lodge RORC information with ACRA?
+Q Is there any fee payable to lodge Register of Registrable Controllers (RORC) information with ACRA?

 A: There is no fee payable for lodging RORC information with ACRA.

 Q What are the penalties for failing to lodge RORC with ACRA when the law takes effect?
-Is there any late filing fees for late lodgment?
+Are there any late filing fees for late lodgment?

 Q Can I apply for an extension of time if I am unable to lodge RORC information with ACRA within the prescribed timeline?